publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2327.md

     (a)  __Disclosure of Ownership or Control by a Foreign Government__  __.—__

     The head of an agency shall require a firm or a subsidiary of a firm that submits a bid or proposal in response to a solicitation issued by the Department of Defense to disclose in that bid or proposal any significant interest in such firm or subsidiary (or, in the case of a subsidiary, in the firm that owns the subsidiary) that is owned or controlled (whether directly or indirectly) by a foreign government or an agent or instrumentality of a foreign government, if such foreign government is the government of a country that the Secretary of State determines under section 6(j)(1)(A) of the Export Administration Act of 1979 (50 U.S.C.
 App.
-2405(j)(1)(A)) has repeatedly provided support for acts of international terrorism.
+2405(j)(1)(A))  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  has repeatedly provided support for acts of international terrorism.

     (b)  __Prohibition on Entering Into Contracts Against the Interests of the United States__  __.—__